FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ...
 ```

 We build the user request object first.
-This inclues basic information, such as the email and password.
+This includes basic information, such as the email and password.
 The password will be encrypted at rest using the tenant default encryption settings.
 If this weren't a tutorial, you'd also be connecting to FusionAuth over TLS, encrypting the password in transit.

 ```
 ...